A survey of 900 US employees by the nonprofit workplace inclusion advocate Catalyst found a strong correlation between empathy and productivity.

 All these experiences impede productivity and engagement.
 While Humphrey said, "Showing empathy is everyone's responsibility," leaders play a crucial role in making it safe for everyone to practice it.

-As employees are resigning in record numbers, an Ernst and Young survey of more than 1,000 employees found that 90 percent of US workers believe empathetic leadership leads to higher job satisfaction and 79 percent agree it decreases employee turnover.
+Employees are resigning in record numbers An Ernst and Young survey of more than 1,000 employees found that 90 percent of US workers believe empathetic leadership leads to higher job satisfaction and 79 percent agree it decreases employee turnover.
 And 54 percent said they left their jobs because of an unempathetic boss.